Starting a business in Switzerland

 - The business landscape is exceptionally well structured.
 In addition to a dense network of SMEs, numerous multinationals are present; Switzerland is located at the centre of Europe and its modern, efficient infrastructure facilitates logistics and distribution;

-- And finally, it benefits from an unrivaled standard of living and a stable and transparent political system.
+- And finally, it benefits from an unrivalled standard of living and a stable and transparent political system.

 It is relatively easy to start a business here in Switzerland.
-Special authorization is required for only a few professions (medical and legal, architecture, teaching and training, etc.).
+Special authorisation is required for only a few professions (medical and legal, architecture, teaching and training, etc.).

 However, don’t jump straight in – it is important to do your homework.
 Key stages of the process include carrying out market research, writing a business plan, defining a marketing concept and choosing the best legal structure for your project.
 This last aspect is particularly important because it will affect all the business’s future decisions.

 The three most common legal structures used for companies in Switzerland are: sole proprietorship (raison individuelle), company limited by shares (société anonyme or SA) and limited liability company (société à responsabilité limitée or Sàrl).
-This page will focus on these three forms of company.
-Other legal structures do exist (simple partnership, general partnership, limited partnership, partnership limited by shares, cooperative, associations and foundations) but they are far less common.
-If you require any information about these, please contact us.
+This analysis will focus on these three forms of company.
+Other legal structures do exist, but they are far less common.
+We have summarised them below.
+If you require any further information about these, please contact us.

 The main difference between a sole proprietorship or partnership (simple partnership, general partnership or limited partnership) and an incorporated company (partnership limited by shares, company limited by shares or limited liability company) is the level of risk protection.
 Consequently, the greater the risk inherent in your project and the more money you are investing, the more advisable it becomes to choose an incorporated company.

 Factors you may wish to consider include: